ahmadhassandebugs/ahmadhassandebugs.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student in the [Electrical & Computer Engineering](https://minghsiehece.usc.edu/) department at the [University of Southern California](https://www.usc.edu/).
 I am fortunate enough to be advised by Prof. [Feng Qian](https://www-users.cse.umn.edu/~fengqian/index.html).
-Topics that intrigue me include, but are not limited to, Mobile Systems, 5G Mobile Networking, and Networked VR/MR. My current research highlights challenges faced by today's 4G/5G applications and argues for a cross-layer design to overcome these challenges.
+Topics that intrigue me include, but are not limited to, Mobile Systems, ML for Systems, 5G Mobile Networking, Multimedia Systems, and Networked VR/MR. My current research highlights challenges faced by today's 4G/5G applications and argues for a cross-layer design to overcome these challenges.
 <!-- I have a strong background in system/network engineering and I am skilled in C++, C, Java, and Python programming. -->

 <!-- In my spare time, I enjoy watching sports (mostly cricket, soccer, football, F1, and chess) and working out. -->